Missouri State vs. Middle Tennessee odds, picks, predictions

 The Missouri State Bears take on the Middle Tennessee Blue Raiders in a key Conference USA matchup on Wednesday night.
 Missouri State is coming off a 27-22 loss to conference-leading Western Kentucky on Sept.
 27, while Middle Tennessee dropped a 24-16 decision to Kennesaw State that same day.
 The Bears (2-3, 0-1 C-USA), who are tied with MTSU for seventh in the conference, are 1-1 on the road this season.
 The Blue Raiders (1-4, 0-1 C-USA), who have lost two in a row, are 0-2 on their home field.

 Kickoff from Johnny "Red" Floyd Stadium in Murfreesboro, Tenn., is at 7:30 p.m.
 ET.
 Middle Tennessee won the only meeting between the teams, posting a 42-19 victory in 1986.
-The Bears are 2.5-point favorites in the latest Missouri State vs. Middle Tennessee odds, while the over/under for total points scored is 49.5 via SportsLine consensus.
+The Bears are 1.5-point favorites in the latest Missouri State vs. Middle Tennessee odds, while the over/under for total points scored is 49.5 via SportsLine consensus.
+Missouri State is at -128 on the money line (risk $128 to win $100), while MTSU is at +107 (risk $100 to win $107).
 Before making any vs. Middle Tennessee vs. Missouri State picks, check out the college football predictions from the SportsLine Projection Model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: